selbyk/ass/README.md

-# ass
+# osh
-a simple shell
+A simple UNIX shell with history feature

+First assignment in Operating System Concepts, 9e (Silberschatz, Galvin, and Gagne; 2009, 2011, or 2012)

 ### Goals
 * Read user input